2023 Best Value Air Transportation Bachelor's Degree Schools in the Southwest Region

 Best Southwest Region Schools for Affordable Quality for a Bachelor's in Air Transportation

 Our analysis found Eastern New Mexico University - Main Campus to be the best value school for air transportation students who want to pursue a bachelor’s degree in the Southwest Region .
-Located in the town of Portales, ENMU - Main Campus is a public school with a medium-sized student population.
+Located in the town of Portales, ENMU - Main Campus is a public college with a medium-sized student population.

 ENMU - Main Campus undergraduate students pay an average of $8,718 in tuition and fees each year.
 While working on their Bachelor's Degree, air transport majors at ENMU - Main Campus accumulate an average of around $19,492 in student debt.